-Good mental health in the arts needs more than talk Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Artists on film – is Australia on trend? (locked) With the recent release of two feature films about Australian artists, we take a look at the hidden agendas and the broader context.
+Good mental health in the arts needs more than talk Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Cultural participation: the USA versus Australia (Premium locked content) Within a matter of months, two major research studies have been released on cultural participation.
+How different are they, and is Australia ahead of the States?
+Artists on film – is Australia on trend? (locked) With the recent release of two feature films about Australian artists, we take a look at the hidden agendas and the broader context.
 Where are the new Australian musicals?
 Waiting in the wings (Premium locked content) As thrilling as they are for audiences, Australia’s musical theatre scene is dominated by productions honed on the West End and Broadway.
 Why a foundation became an ideas festival (locked) Always at the fore of cultural change, Gene Sherman reinvents her arts foundation, this time with a focus on nurturing creative thinking and ideas.
-First creative arts Laureate awarded in Australia (locked) A NSW academic has received $3.2 million to harness immersive visualisation technology and pioneer a new approach to the study of subjective experience.
 (Premium content) Premium content Gina Fairley Thursday 24 August, 2017 Mental health and wellbeing in the arts have gained traction as topics for discussion, but is action being taken as seriously as the conversation?
 This content is only available to members of ArtsHub Subscribe Now for instant access!
 A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
 Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
 About the author Gina Fairley covers the Visual Arts nationally for ArtsHub.
 Based in Sydney you can follow her on Twitter @ginafairley and Instagram at fairleygina.